 Most adult horses only require about 8 to 12 percent protein in their regular diet; however, protein is an important part of your horse’s daily nutrition.
 Since protein is responsible for healthy muscle development, it is vital that your horse receives the recommended amount of protein in his or her diet.
 Some natural sources of protein that can be incorporated into your horse’s diet include alfalfa and soybean meal.
 Protein supplements can also be found at any feed store, and are rated according to quality.
 If your horse is deficient in protein, he or she may become lethargic, and his or her coat may become dull and rough.
-By making sure your horse has enough protein in his or her diet, you can help them to stay strong and healthy throughout their lives.
+By making sure your horse has enough protein in his or her diet, you can help them to stay strong and healthy throughout their life.

 Class 5: Fats

 Since horses do not have a gallbladder, as humans do, they are unable to process high levels of fat in their diet.
 Most horse feeds on the market contain less than 6 percent fat, which appears to be a sufficient amount to meet your horse’s nutritional needs.
-Few, if any, fatty acid deficiency cases have been reported in horses, so as long as you give your horse a quality feed, you need not worry about supplementing his or her fat intake.
-However, if your horse participates in shows where a glossy coat is necessary, adding an ounce or two of polyunsaturated plant or vegetable oil to his or her feed twice a day can help keep your horse’s coat show-quality, improving its natural luster and sheen.
+Few, if any, fatty acid deficiency cases have been reported in horses, so as long as you give your horse quality feed, you need not worry about supplementing his or her fat intake.
+However, if your horse participates in shows where a glossy coat is necessary, adding an ounce or two of polyunsaturated plant or vegetable oil to his or her feed twice a day can help keep your horse’s coat show quality, improving its natural luster and sheen.

 Class 6: Carbohydrates

 Carbohydrates are the primary source of energy in your horse’s diet.
 Most quality feeds contain an adequate amount of soluble carbohydrates such as starches and sugars, which are easily broken down by your horse’s digestive system, as well as insoluble carbohydrates, such as fiber, which are fermented by intestinal bacteria to produce energy.
-As long as you use a good quality horse feed, your horse is likely receiving the recommended daily amount of carbohydrates.
+As long as you use good quality horse feed, your horse is likely receiving the recommended daily amount of carbohydrates.